-To investigate whether the hydrogenosomes of the sampled anaerobic ciliates have retained a mitochondrial genome (mtDNA), we generated new molecular datasets for M. contortus, M. es, M. striatus, P. frontata, T. finlayi (Lewis, et al. 2018) and C. porcatum using multiple displacement amplification (MDA) and genomic sequencing of DNA from hydrogenosome-enriched samples, and complemented these data using single-cell RNAseq (Supplementary Table 1).
-We also produced new data for N. ovalis to complement the partial mtDNA sequence already available for this species (Akhmanova, et al. 1998; de Graaf, et al. 2011).
-We found evidence for mtDNA in samples from M. contortus, M. es, M. striatus, and N. ovalis, including ribosomal RNA genes that cluster strongly with mitochondrial sequences from related aerobic mitochondria-containing ciliates (Figure 1b).
+Some of the Sampled Anaerobic Ciliates Retain a Mitochondrial Genome genome (mtDNA), we generated new molecular data sets for M. contortus, M. es, M. striatus, P. frontata, T. finlayi (Lewis et al. 2018), and C. porcatum using multiple displacement amplification and genomic sequencing of DNA from hydrogenosome-enriched samples, and complemented these data using single-cell RNAseq (supplementary table 1, Supplementary Material online).
+We also produced new data for N. ovalis to complement the partial mtDNA sequence already available for this species (Akhmanova et al. 1998; de Graaf et al. 2011).
+We found evidence for mtDNA in samples from M. contortus, M. es, M. striatus, and N. ovalis, including ribosomal RNA genes that cluster strongly with mitochondrial sequences from related aerobic mitochondria-containing ciliates (fig. 1b).
 These data suggest that retention of mtDNA may be a conserved feature of the exclusively anaerobic class Armophorea (Fenchel and Finlay 1995; Lynn 2008) that contains Metopus and Nyctotherus.
-We did not detect any mtDNA in the samples for C. porcatum, but we did detect transcripts in the C. porcatum RNAseq data for mitochondrial proteincoding genes (Figure 2) and for mitochondrial LSU and SSU rRNA (Figure 1b), which suggests that C. porcatum has also retained a mitochondrial genome.
+We did not detect any mtDNA in the samples for C. porcatum, but we did detect transcripts in the C. porcatum RNAseq data for mitochondrial protein-coding genes (fig. 2) and for mitochondrial LSU and SSU rRNA (fig. 1b), which suggests that C. porcatum has also retained a mitochondrial genome.
 By contrast, we found no molecular evidence for mtDNA in the hydrogenosomes of P. frontata or T. finlayi.
 This suggests that species in this clade have, so far uniquely among ciliates, completely lost the mitochondrial genome during hypoxia-driven reductive evolution of their hydrogenosomes.